ademakov/Oroch/README.md

 A C++ library for integer array compression.

 The focus of the library is uniform handling of the different integer types.
-The same interface deals with short and long, signed and unsigned types with the help of template programming.
+The same template-based interface deals with short and long, unsigned and signed types with.
+The sample use:

 ```C++
     std::array<int, 6> ints = { 1, 100, 10000, -1, -100, -10000 };